phsh/flaming-tyrion/TravelLog.md

 Once we got the knowledge about the time, we made it over the street, but we made an extra round the block, as we didn't understand the sign.
 The porn-pusher told us that it was right infront of us...
 Very nice of him.

 The dinner was great I ate curry-nudles with some starter that arriaved as I ate the last piece of me real meal.
-Everything was great, but the food wasn't that musg better than the first lunch.
+Everything was great, but the food wasn't that mush better than the first lunch.
 Drank a couple of beers.
 We hade some minor difficultis ordering, but it could have been worse...

 After dinner some of us tried sturrring up some action, but the walk until we found some action broke me.
 Once we arriaved to the action arrieved, three of us jumped on a subway home instead.
 Best choise ever!